kwasniew/hyperbook/README.md

 }];
 ```

-Side-effects in Hyperapp look like this:
+Side-effects in Hyperapp are made of effect definition and effect data:
 ```javascript
 [effectDefinition, data]
 ```

-The effect definition will hide fetch call or some other impure action, but you will never invoke it in the userland code.
+The effect definition will hide the ```fetch``` call or some other impure call, but you will never invoke it in the userland code.
-It's something you must return to the framework so that it can handle the impure parts.
+It's something you must return to the framework, so it can handle the impure parts.

 ## Implementing "effects as data"